telerik/kendo-ui-core/docs/controls/editors/upload/how-to/remove-files-with-errors.md

 # Remove Files with Errors

-The example below demonstrates how to remove files, which contain errors and which have not passed the validation, by using the Kendo UI Upload widget.
+The following example demonstrates how to remove files which contain errors and which have not passed the validation by using the Kendo UI Upload.

 ###### Example